Berbem16/Aerie-Dev/mobile/README.md

 - The app uses Expo for easier development and deployment
 - For production builds, consider using EAS Build (Expo Application Services)
-- Some features (like Word document export) are not available in mobile app
+- Some features (like Word document export, AI Analysis, Admin panel) are not available in mobile app
-- Admin panel is simplified for mobile interface
+- Mobile app focuses on core reporting and viewing features only